 Winter Hiking Safety Tips

 - Check the forecast, and have a plan if severe weather strikes.
 If inclement weather is approaching, reschedule the outdoor activity for a different time.
+Difficult hikes can still be dangerous even in simple wet weather.

 - Hikers should let others know where they will be hiking and what time they will return.